 The post-referendum economic landscape has resulted in rapid changes in the Paris property market.
-While London suffers a decrease in office property value, Paris is thriving in new opportunities, with 37% of businesses ranking Paris first for direct foreign investment in corporate real estate post Brexit.
+While London suffers a decrease in office property value, Paris office design opportunities are thriving, with 37% of businesses ranking Paris first for direct foreign investment in corporate real estate post Brexit.

 With prices of commercial property still lower than London further attracting investors spaces around 450 sqm continue to be the key driver in office property sales, contributing to 40% of sales.